"Polish Mistakes" (Savory Sausage Cheese Bites)

 When I learned how to make these with my mom with a French Canadian - English ancestry, it was simply one of my favorite, savory, open top sandwiches.
+These were always known to me as Polish mistakes.
 Then I married a part Polish man, and it just tastes funnier!
+And, no, I have no idea why they're are named this.
+They are no mistake!

 We typically make these on a large rye or pumpernickel bread, and serve as a main dish.
+I've also made these on gluten free bread.
 But they make a great appetizer for parties and holiday spreads if you can find those little cocktail rye breads.
 I often find them near the artisan breads by the grocery bakery.
 Either way, num!
 Every bite I can't help but want another.

 makes 40-45 appetizer servings

-1 pkg Jimmy Dean Sage Sausage (cooked, drained and crumbled)
+1 lb Sage Ground Pork Sausage (cooked, drained, crumbled)

 1 lb Ground Beef (cooked, drained, crumbled)